Rabee93/bank_account/README.md

 ###Test.
-to run the test: type rspec in the terminal

-you will see the test coverage at the end of the rspec output
+To run the test: type rspec in the terminal you will see the test coverage at the end of the rspec output
 ----